 Design Principles These are the aspirations for Waitārere Beach that have informed the development of the master plan.
 Ecology and Sustainability - 1.
 Apply principles of water sensitive urban design throughout the development. - 2.
 Open spaces will provide positive recreational and ecological outcomes for the neighborhood and downstream environments. - 3.
 Restore and protect ecological features within the area.
 Culture and heritage - 4.
 Respect and reflect the region's rich heritage including matters and sites of mana whenua significance. - 5.
 Maintain important cultural and archaeological sites.
 Quality - 6.
 Develop Waitārere Beach to the highest standards, building upon the existing character and ensuring local community needs and aspirations are met. - 7.
 Encourage a landscape-sensitive approach to housing within appropriate areas.
-Capacity 8.
-Achieve the development capacity and patterns appropriate to Waitārere Beach.
-Choice Create a neighborhood that offers variation and choice in housing types.
-Affordability - 10.
-Infrastructure and public open space is affordable and feasible. - 11.
+Capacity - 8.
+Achieve the development capacity and patterns appropriate to Waitārere Beach. - Enable limited destination commercial development that does not compromise the existing village centre.
+Choice 10.
+Create a neighborhood that offers variation and choice in housing types.
+Affordability - 11.
+Infrastructure and public open space is affordable and feasible. - 12.
 A variety of housing is available at all budget levels.
-Adaptability - 12.
-Build flexibility into the design. - 13.
+Adaptability - 13.
+Build flexibility into the design. - 14.
 Consider expected impacts of climate change on designs.
-Relationship with Waitārere Beach - 14.
-Integrate with Waitārere Beach and adjacent rural residential areas. - 15.
-Optimise connections to the beach and commercial centre. - 16.
-Develop a logical and coherent interconnected network of streets and movement links. - 17.
+Relationship with Waitārere Beach - 15.
+Integrate with Waitārere Beach and adjacent rural residential areas. - 16.
+Optimise connections to the beach and commercial centre. - 17.
+Develop a logical and coherent interconnected network of streets and movement links. - 18.
 Encourage people to walk or cycle.

-Connections - 18.
-Ensure good pedestrian and cycle access to public amenities shops, beaches, forests and lakes. - 19.
-Create safe slow streets for people to live on and use. - 20.
+Connections - 19.
+Ensure good pedestrian and cycle access to public amenities shops, beaches, forests and lakes. - 20.
+Create safe slow streets for people to live on and use. - 21.
 Provide a movement network well integrated with the open space network.
-Distinctive Identity - 21.
-Ensure the area feels like "Waitārere Beach" and offers a clear sense of community and a safe environment. - 22.
+Distinctive Identity - 22.
+Ensure the area feels like "Waitārere Beach" and offers a clear sense of community and a safe environment. - 23.
 Ensure development integrates and builds upon the strong coastal character of the area.
-Relationship to wider landscape 23.
+Relationship to wider landscape 24.
 Link to wider coastal landscape visually and ecologically.
-Open space provision & distribution 24.
+Open space provision & distribution 25.
 Provide a variety of open spaces to serve the new community.
-Recreational amenity - 25.
-Cater for diverse activities walking, cycling, dog walking, fishing. - 26.
-Open space located to provide ecological benefits. - 27.
-Provide amenities for both residents and visitors. - 28.
-Provide for easy navigation and wayfinding. - 29.
+Recreational amenity - 26.
+Cater for diverse activities walking, cycling, dog walking, fishing. - 27.
+Open space located to provide ecological benefits. - 28.
+Provide amenities for both residents and visitors. - 29.
+Provide for easy navigation and wayfinding. - 30.
 Ensure public accessibility and safety.